-The gun tragedy in Nova Scotia Canada killed 22 people to date.
+The gun tragedy in Nova Scotia Canada that killed 22 people to date.
 The shooter was dressed like a cop, driving a vehicle resembling a Police Cruiser.
-He was evading the Nova Scotia police department until they caught on to what he was driving.
-It was a decommissioned police cruiser from a legitimate government authorized auction house.
+He was evading the Nova Scotia police department until they caught on to what he was driving, a decommissioned police cruiser.
+It was a surplus police cruiser from a legitimate government authorized auction house.

 It was far too late for some people when the police were on him.